konrads/go-tagged-articles/README.md

 Design
 ------
-The API contains a single API endoint, [restapi.go](cmd/restapi/restapi.go), which serves REST API via [handler.go](pkg/handler/handler.go).
-This connects up to [postgres.go](pkg/db/postges.go) db. [handler.go](pkg/handler/handler.go) and [postgres.go](pkg/db/postges.go) implement interfaces, for the prupose of decoupling and ease of testing.
+The API contains a single API endpoint, [restapi.go](cmd/restapi/restapi.go), which serves REST API via [handler.go](pkg/handler/handler.go).
+This connects up to [postgres.go](pkg/db/postges.go) db. [postgres.go](pkg/db/postges.go) implements an interface, for the purpose of decoupling and ease of testing.

 Database mode consists of a single table, as Postgres supports queries within embedded arrays.